-Net Assets Invested in Capital Assets related liabilities Bequest Reserve Fund To be maintained permanently with the investment income to be used for one-time allocations Leadership Development Services Reserve To be used to fund future cost of the Leadership Development Services in excess of grant revenue received.
+Net Assets Invested in Capital Assets The carrying value of capital assets, net of all deferred funding and related liabilities To be maintained permanently with the investment income to be Bequest Reserve Fund used for one-time allocations Leadership Development Services Reserve To be used to fund future cost of the Leadership Development Services in excess of grant revenue received.
 Distribution Reserve To be used for distributions Working capital Reserve To be used for fundraising and administration expenses in the following year.
 Campaign Stabilization Reserve To be used to offset possible declines in future campaign contributions to maintain a consistent distribution of funds to member agencies.